theexplay/vscode-infocus/README.md

     - complete, uncomplete tasks
     - open tasks in browser
     - create tasks in project or section
-    - inline edit tasks and sections
+    - inline edit tasks, sections, projects name
     - notifications on due date of task (passed or came)
     - show code lens for todos